 - Short and long description

 Let’s look at how each store differentiates your app’s metadata.

 Your app’s title is one of the strongest ranking factors in either app store, so it’s best to include the most relevant keywords as your ASO starting point.
 This applies to both the App Store and the Google Play Store.

-- Google Play has a 50 character limit.
-In a Google Play Store search, only the title and icon are shown, so it’s imperative you choose your characters with purpose and incorporate keywords into the title as well.
+- In a Google Play Store search, only the title and icon are shown, so it’s imperative you choose your characters with purpose and incorporate keywords into the title as well.

-- The App Store has a limit of 30 characters, but a user search displays additional elements like the icon, the title, and a subtitle – thereby showing the user broader app content within a given search.
+- In the App Store search displays additional elements like the icon, the title, and a subtitle – thereby showing the user broader app content within a given search.

 When it comes to designing your app’s icon, regardless of the store, focus on creating something eye-catching and well-suited to other industry standards within your app’s genre.

 Difference – first impressions and design style

 Remember, when it comes to search results, the Google Play Store displays icons and titles only, making the icon the only visual the user sees.
 For example, here’s how 57hours looks in both Google and Apple search results.